In our VAT Guide, you can read about general VAT topics in Denmark.

-The new rules implemented in 2015 apply to telecoms, broadcast and electronic services supplied within the EU to consumers.
+The new rules implemented in 2015 apply to telecoms, broadcast, and electronic services supplied within the EU to consumers.

 The place of supply for electronically supplied B2B services within the EU is where the recipient is established.
 The rules provide that the place of supply is the place where the business customer has established its business.
 The reverse charge rule applies, under which the business customer must account for the VAT.

-To zero-rate the invoice you must make sure that the customer’s VAT number is valid.
+To zero-rate the invoice, you must make sure that the customer’s VAT number is valid.
 The number can be verified on the European online VIES system.

 VAT on events

-When organizing an event, conference or exhibition in another EU country, an obligation for VAT registration in that particular country can arise.
+When organizing an event, conference, or exhibition in another EU country, an obligation for VAT registration in that particular country can arise.
 Many services relating to an event will not have VAT consequences, but admission is an exception to the rule – it is subject to VAT in the country where the event takes place.
 So if you organize an event in Denmark with paying attendees you must VAT register, charge Danish VAT and file relevant declarations.

-The VAT incurred when organizing an event abroad can often be recovered e.g. on expenses such as rental of venue, accommodation, catering, and expenses incurred by your staff.
+The VAT incurred when organizing an event abroad can often be recovered e.g. on expenses such as rental of a venue, accommodation, catering, and expenses incurred by your staff.

-If you organized or hosted an event in Denmark without obligation to register for VAT in Denmark, you can still reclaim the VAT on most of your expenses in relations to the event.
+If you organized or hosted an event in Denmark without the obligation to register for VAT in Denmark, you can still reclaim the VAT on most of your expenses in relation to the event.
 This also applies if your employees attended an event held in Denmark and paid Danish VAT for the admission.